 Your local organization can donate a “bundle” of all the books listed below for a donation of $100.
 You might do this by having a special fundraiser to honor a self-advocate or educator in your community and donating this bundle in their name.

-Send check (made payable to NDSC) to NDSC Center 30 Mansell Court, Suite 108, Roswell, GA 30076.
+To order by mail, send a check (made payable to NDSC) to NDSC Center, 30 Mansell Court, Suite 108, Roswell, GA 30076.
 Please put “Book Project” on the memo line.
 If you wish to make your donation in honor or memory of someone, please include instructions so that we can insert a bookplate.

 ABC Building Blocks for Growing Up with Down Syndrome by self-advocate Meredith Martin, outlines some of the key components that led her to independent living.